radiium/elegular/README.md

 # Elegular

 ## Description:
-A preconfigured Electron + Angular 10 boilerplate with hot reload and others...
+A preconfigured Electron + Angular 10 starter kit boilerplate with hot reload and others...

 #### built with: